-I found this recipe in a Taste of Home Holiday & Celebrations Cookbook Annual 2004.
+Some while ago, I was doing some research on old recipes when I found this one in a Taste of Home Holiday & Celebrations Cookbook Annual 2004.
 I was intrigued by the ingredients used – a tasty combination of coconut, lemon and almond.

 The result?
 A superb dessert that we enjoyed very much!
 And I hope you will too!